fastrgv/CoTerminalApps/README.md

 ### For Maximal Enjoyment...
 Keyboard setup is important.
 You should have a short key-delay and fast repeat rate setting.

 Screen setup is important, too.
+Terminal sizes required:
+* pacman:	60x40
+* frogger:	56x21
+* Invaders:	80x30
+* others:	60x25

-It is recommended to resize your terminal window to 60 chars. wide by XX lines tall; then enlarge the font until the window just barely fits your computer screen.
-For Pacman: XX=40, all others: XX=25 is sufficient.
+It is recommended to resize your terminal window; then enlarge the font until the window just barely fits your computer screen.

 ===========================================================================